hrk4649/godot_ios_plugin_sample/README.md

 ## Using Godot's signal

 There are code snippets to use Godot's signal.
-Following snippets was added manually.
+Following snippets are added manually.

 ### godot_plugin_class.h